TheoDct/ALGOSUP_2022_Project_4_D/Specification/Technical Specification.md

 ### Out of scope

 We have some
-Test on all VR device, have a full interaction with all the NPC (Speak, ), recreate at a 1:1 scale the buildings, make multiplayers,
+Test on all VR device, have a full interaction with all the NPC (Speak, ), make multiplayers,

 ### Technologies Used